 Computer attackers, both the evil ones and pro-penetration testers, increasingly rely on powerful exploitation frameworks to launch their attacks.
-Free tools like Metasploit and commercial tools like CORE IMPACT and Immunity CANVAS have revolutionized the attackers'
+Free tools like Metasploit and commercial tools like CORE IMPACT and Immunity CANVAS have revolutionized the attackers' methodology.

 In the old days, upon finding a vulnerability, the attacker either had to create custom exploit code from scratch or scour the Internet to find such code to exploit the hole.
 Today, instead of scraping together a bunch of individual exploits, these integrated exploit frameworks include around one hundred or more exploits to compromise target systems.